Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-yeaseul-lim/Document/ProgrammingConcepts.md

                 }
         ```
 ### 6. Functions
+    A function is like giving life to the object I want to create because it creates how it actually behaves.
+A function contains several conditions and loops, and it can also take variables or other functions.
+It is used by calling setup() or draw() of sketch.js.
 - Functions used by player_class
     - player_image : A function that changes the player's image according to the player's movement.
         ```javascript